-Throw on an apron, some opera and some rubber boots … you’re about to learn how to can tomatoes!
-Plan to set aside a day to do this unless you come from a large Italian family with plenty of helping hands.
+Throw on an apron, some opera and a pair of rubber boots … you’re about to learn how to can whole tomatoes with a tomato press!
+Plan to set aside 22 mason jars and a day to do this (unless you come from a large Italian family with plenty of helping hands.)

-So!
-You wanna press your own tomatoes do you?
+So, you want to press your own tomatoes do you?
 You’re feeling like an Italian pioneer are you?
 Good.
 Glad to hear it.
-But, I have to warn you it can be a miserable, miserable job.
+But, I have to warn you that it can be a miserable, miserable job.
 Pressing and canning tomatoes is a bona fide “thing” and not something you can do without a bit of planning and a bit of know how.
 Luckily for you … I’m here to show you how to do it.

-Up until now I’d always just boiled the tomatoes and then ladled them into a hot jar.
-That’s the way they did it in the olden days, and I like to do most things the traditional way.
+For the first decade of making this I just boiled the tomatoes, ladled them into a hot jar and stuck them in a cupboard.
+That’s the way they did it in the olden days and I like to do most things the traditional way.
 The problem is … things have changed since the olden days.

 Things that are low acid are dangerous to can without either pressure canning them or giving them a hot water bath.
 And by dangerous, I mean could kill you.